farawyn-git/Phase-Based-Motion-Magnification-Python-3/README.md

 # Phase Based Motion Magnification Python 3

 Phase based motion magnification is based on the paper written by Neal Wadhwa, Michael Rubinstein, Frédo Durand, William T. Freeman, ACM Transactions on Graphics, Volume 32, Number 4 (Proc.
-SIGGRAPH), 2013. [paper]https://people.csail.mit.edu/mrub/papers/phasevid-siggraph13.pdf.
+SIGGRAPH), 2013.
+Source: https://people.csail.mit.edu/mrub/papers/phasevid-siggraph13.pdf.

 The objective of this project was to adapt the code from https://github.com/jvgemert/pbMoMa in order to be able to run in Python 3
 (tested in version 3.10)